FHA Mortgage Insurance Premiums Guidelines On FHA Loans

 FHA creates rules, regulations, and guidelines for mortgage lenders.

-- Mortgage loans that meet the rules, regulations, and guidelines of the Federal Housing Administration are often referred a FHA loans
+- Mortgage loans that meet the rules, regulations, and guidelines of the Federal Housing Administration are often referred to an FHA loan

 - Mortgage lenders then follow the FHA mortgage guidelines and underwrite these loans

-- In the event the FHA loans were to go into default, the Federal Housing Administration repays the loss the bank suffered via the FHA mortgage insurance premiums
+In the event the FHA loans were to go into default, the Federal Housing Administration repays the loss the bank suffered via the FHA MIP.

 How FHA Gets Funding To Insure Defaulted FHA Loans

-When a mortgage loan defaults and it has been a FHA insured loan, it is paid by the Mutual Mortgage Insurance fund.
+When a mortgage loan defaults and it has been an FHA insured loan, it is paid by the Mutual Mortgage Insurance fund.

 - It is also known as the MMI fund

-- The Mutual Mortgage Insurance fund is funded by the FHA Upfront Mortgage Insurance Premium and the annual FHA Mortgage Insurance Premiums
+- The Mutual Mortgage Insurance fund is funded by the FHA Upfront MIP and the annual MIP

-- These two FHA mortgage insurance funding is paid by borrowers in one form or another
+These two mortgage insurance funding is paid by borrowers in one form or another.

 Updated FHA Guidelines

-Starting in June 3, 2013, there will be new FHA mortgage loan guidelines.
+Starting on June 3, 2013, there will be new FHA mortgage loan guidelines.

-- The current FHA upfront mortgage insurance premiums is set at 1.75% of the mortgage loan amount
+- The current FHA upfront mortgage insurance premiums are set at 1.75% of the mortgage loan amount

-- The upfront FHA mortgage insurance premiums is not paid in cash
+- The upfront FHA MIP are not paid in cash

 - It is added to your FHA mortgage loan balance by FHA